Alexicazana/ML-Price-Predictions-Model/README.md

 think any of the methods is objectively better than the others in this case?

 Note: The data files are too large to upload

+All solutions are found in the `tasks.ipynb` file.